 - Co-organized an international Zoom workshop on the 35th Association for the Advancement of Artificial Intelligence (AAAI) Conference.
 Workshop title: “Scientific Discovery with Artificial Intelligence”.
 Co-organizer: Lydia Manikonda.
 Date: February 9, 2021.

 The following is a selection of recent publications in Scopus.
-Rui Fan has 4 indexed publications in the subjects of Economics, Econometrics and Finance, Computer Science, Business, and Management and Accounting.
+Rui Fan has 6 indexed publications in the subjects of Economics, Econometrics and Finance, Computer Science, Mathematics.